Aveglia/vAMPirus/helpmeoutsome.md

 Here is a basic "launch" command to deploy the vAMPirus pipeline:

+       1             2                     3                       4                  5
-`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -profile [conda,singularity] --Analyze`
+  nextflow run vAMPirus.nf -c vampirus.config -profile [conda,singularity] --Analyze|DataCheck

 In the command above, there are five necessary pieces of information needed to successfully launch the vAMPirus workflow:

 1. The first is the location of the "nextflow" executable (could be in your $PATH, if so, just call like above).

-    2. Second, you must tell Nextflow to "run" the vAMPirus program which is described in the "vAMPirusv0.1.0.nf" file.
-Depending on where you plan to submit this command, you may have to specify the path to the vAMPirusv0.1.0.nf file or you can copy the file to your working directory.
+2. Second, you must tell Nextflow to "run" the vAMPirus program which is described in the "vAMPirus.nf" file.
+Depending on where you plan to submit this command, you may have to specify the path to the vAMPirus.nf file or you can copy the file to your working directory.

 3. Next, we need to tell Nextflow what configuration file we would like to use for the vAMPirus run which is illustrated by the "-c vampirus.config" segment of the command.
-       We will talk more about the configuration file in the next section.

-    4. The next piece of information Nextflow needs is the environment to use for the vAMPirus workflow.
-The dependencies of vAMPirus are stored as a Docker image, Singulairy and Conda environment so we need to tell Nextflow that we would like to run vAMPirus with conda and specifically the vAMPirus environment that was built when running the vampirus_startup.sh script during installation.
-To find the path to the vAMPirus conda environment, you can run "conda info --envs" and this will give you the path to your conda environments.
+4. The next piece of information Nextflow needs is whether you plan to use the vAMPirus conda environment or the vAMPirus Docker container with singularity.

-    5. And finally, there are a few different mandatory arguments that one can set when running vAMPirus to specify the type of analysis the user would like to run (we will go over these later in this documentation).
-In this example, we are using "--Analyze" which includes ASV and AminoType generation and all subsequent analyses (Taxonomy Assignment, Phylogeny, EMBOSS, etc.).
+5. Specify which vAMPirus pipeline you would like to launch

 Now that we have an understanding on how to deploy vAMPirus with Nextflow, lets look at how to set both analysis- and resource-related parameters for your vAMPirus runs.